wolasoft/popular-movies/README.md

-# popular-movies-1
+# Popular movies stage 1
+Udacity popular movies stage 1 project

 ## Project Overview
-Udacity popular movies stage 1 project

-In this project, I Udacity popular movies stage 1 project.
+In this project, I completed the Udacity **popular movies stage 1** project.

 ## What i did ?
 - App is written solely in the Java Programming Language.